KANAGAWA (TR) – To be filed under: biking bad.

 “It got difficult for my feet,” the man later told police in explaining the reason for the theft.

-Police assumed he used the undersea tunnel spanning the Kanmon Straits between Fukuoka and Yamaguchi prefecture, meaning the journey covered 1,065 kilometers.
+Police assumed he used the undersea tunnel spanning the Kanmon Straits between Fukuoka and Yamaguchi prefectures, meaning the journey covered 1,065 kilometers.

 The officer in Hakone decided to begin questioning him on a voluntary basis after finding it suspicious that he would have an umbrella in his possession on a clear day in which the temperature was hovering around 35 degrees Celsius.